Overview - 2019/2020

-When you graduate, you'll be ready to put your new found skills to work in virtually any industry, with a world of career opportunities in areas such as corporate communications, public relations, special events or corporate training, in the private or public sectors, and much more.
+When you graduate, you'll be ready to put your specialized skills to work in virtually any industry, with a world of career opportunities in areas such as corporate communications, public relations, special events or corporate training, in the private or public sectors, and much more.

 (Note: minimum 'C+' average or cumulative 2.5 GPA)